We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Have questions?
 Our FAQ section has the answers you're looking for.
 Find helpful information to guide you through your options.

-Moving from a quiet suburb to a busy city like Toronto or Brampton could raise your premium due to higher traffic, theft, and accident risk.
-On the other hand, moving from a busy city to a rural area could lower it.
+It can either raise or lower your premium.
+For example, moving from a quiet suburb to a busy city like Toronto or Brampton could raise your premium due to higher traffic, theft, and accident risk.

 Yes, many Ontario car insurance companies offer up to a 5% discount if you use winter tires annually.